 - & So delicious!

-If muffins are your thing, be sure to take a look a these gluten-free Apple-Cinnamon Muffins made with almond flour or these delicious fall inspired Pumpkin Oat Muffins with crumbly topping, both are easy and healthy.
+If muffins are your thing, be sure to take a look a these easy Vegan Blueberry Muffins, gluten-free Apple-Cinnamon Muffins made with almond flour or these delicious fall inspired Pumpkin Oat Muffins with crumbly topping, both are easy and healthy.

-If you try this easy banana muffin recipe, please let me know!
+If you try this healthy banana muffin recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 BANANA CHOCOLATE CHIP MUFFINS